Main content

 Copper Air Bangs

-Pair your wispy bangs with cowgirl copper—2023’s most-wanted hair color—for an unforgettable result.
+Pair your wispy bangs with cowgirl copper—one of the trendiest red hair colors—for an unforgettable result.
 Red hair is known to fade faster than other shades, but you can keep your fiery hue vibrant with an at-home gloss like Pureology’s Top Coat + Tone Copper.

 Good hair day by @hairbycarafeder